 - Include at least one to two servings of a variety of beans and legumes in a day.
 Prefer making multi-bean recipes with plenty of fresh, seasonal vegetables.

 - Serve at least five servings of whole fruits and vegetables in a day.
+Try to serve them raw or lightly cooked.
 You can also serve them as part of salads, sandwiches, smoothies, and soups.

-- Encourage your child to consume fruits and vegetables with peels to enhance the fiber quality of the diet.
+- Encourage your child to consume fruits and vegetables with peels to enhance the fiber quality of the diet. as the maximum fiber is in the skin.
 Add them to recipes made from grains and cereals to intensify their nutritional value.

 - Add whole seeds and nuts in powder or chunks to main recipes like salads, porridges, smoothies, shakes, etc. in moderate amounts.